TradeTrust/documentation/docs/reference/tradetrust-website/address-resolver.md

 sidebar_label: Address Resolver
 ---

 Different companies may choose to use different pseudo-identity, some of these identifiers are reused and some are not.
-For those companies who chose to reuse a pseudo-identity, there is almost always a need to point to them again when doing transactions because it acts as an identifier to the user / company when doing transactions with them..
+For those companies who chose to reuse a pseudo-identity, there is almost always a need to point to them again when doing transactions because it acts as an identifier to the user / company when doing transactions with them.
 Examples of such resources could be a shipping line wallet, multi-sig wallet or eBL token registry.
 Read more about identifier resolution framework <a href="https://github.com/Open-Attestation/adr/blob/master/identifier_resolution_framework.md" target="_blank" rel="noopener noreferrer">here</a>.

 ## TradeTrust's address resolution